66,395 bells

 » If I change my default ACC character, will I still receive alerts or private messages sent to my first character?

 ACC doesn't distinguish a member by their characters, but by their username.
 So, even though you change your default character in the My Characters section, you'll still get your private messages and trades.
+Also, erasing your characters won't affect this at all.

 » I keep getting a private thread or trade message alert even though I already looked at the thread.
 How do I make the alert go away?

 If the thread has multiple pages, be sure that you go to the page with the last post on it.
 For trade messages, you might have a message on an old trade.
 Click the View Trade History button to check your list of old trades and see if there are any messages there.
 After that, the alert should go away.
-If it still does not, Contact a Moderator and let them know.
+If it still does not, contact a Moderator and let them know.

 » I don't see my Buddy List when I log in anymore.
 What happened to it?